MiticaMatthews/Azure-Labs/Labs/003/readme.md

 ```

 ### Resize a Virtual Machine
-Once your virtual machine has been deployed, you may want to resize it to adjust resource allocation.
+Once your virtual machine has been deployed, you may want to resize it to adjust its resource allocation.
 To view the current size of a VM, run the `az vm show` command:

 ```
 az vm show --resource-group rg-VM-03 --name myUbuntuVM02 --query hardwareProfile.vmSize
 ```

-Next, before resizing our virtual machine, we need to view the list of available VM sizes on the hardware cluster where the VM is hosted
+Next, before resizing the virtual machine, we need to view the list of available VM sizes on the hardware cluster where the VM is hosted

 ```
 az vm list-vm-resize-options --resource-group rg-VM-03 --name myUbuntuVM02 --query [].name --output table